• Home

 We are developing novel tumor and tumor microenvironments on a chip to study

-We are developing micropatterned cancer-stromal coculture models to recapitulate the tissue interface and study the impact of tumor microenvironments on the mitochondrial phenotypes of cancer cells and the implication in cancer metastasis.
+We are developing micropatterned tumor models to study the impact of mechanical cues in tumor microenvironment on the mitochondrial heterogeneity of cancer cells and the implication in cancer metastasis.

 Immunotherapy in Hypoxic Tumors